How to force HTTPS / SSL using the .htaccess file

 - How established is your brand (i.e. will your web design be creating everything from scratch or do you have established brand guidelines)?

 Finally, one of the toughest questions of all: how valuable is this website to your business or organization?
 If your business is a local Burger King franchise, then a website, while important, is not overly valuable compared to the rest of your marketing and operational needs.
-However, if your business is an online dating service, where the website IS the business, then obviously the design and build of the website will require much more attention and ongoing development.
+However, if your business is an online-only retail store, where the website IS the business, then obviously the design and build of the website will require much more attention and ongoing development.